You've made it to the edge of the day,

 You don't have to carry anything further let this be a soft place,

-A place where nothing is required of you,
+A place where nothing is required of you if you're tired,

 We're simply making a kinder space for sleep to arrive and if it helps to hear it plainly,